ammein/custom-code-editor/README.md

 # Changelog

+### 2.8.3
+- Adjust README for better "first setup" experience to beginners.

 ### 2.8.0
 - Push Asset Feature where push modes & themes that are only defined by User.
 The rest of the JS files will not be pushed.
 However , you can push All Ace JS files by configure option in scripts object.
 Refer the documentation.